The SALSA MS-MLPA

 (also referred to as NESP

-transcript variant 4) is transcribed from the maternal allele.
+transcript variant 4) is transcribed from the maternal allele (Turan and Bastepe 2013).
 The most downstream promoter (GNAS

 exon 1) is not differentially methylated, which results in GNAS

 The Gsα and XLαs transcripts are involved in downstream signalling from parathyroid hormone (PTH), parathyroid hormone related protein (PTHrP) receptors and other hormone receptors like TSHR and GHRHR.
-The GNAS1A
+The GNAS A/B

 are not translated into proteins, but are thought to influence Gsα expression via mechanisms that remain to be determined.
 The STX16